LippmannLab/Lippmann-Lab-Onboarding/03-Ordering.Rmd

 ### Amazon and Captial Equipment Orders
 Send your Amazon order purchase request form and Ethan's approval email to the [Chemical Engineering Department](mailto:chbeorders@vanderbilt.edu).
 The subject of the email should be "Your Last Name - Lippmann - Vendor."
 Make sure your justification includes this statement in your purchase request form: "These items could not be found with these specifications or this price from any other vendor."
+Capital equipment is when at least one component is greater than $5,000.
+If you are unsure, talk to [Purchasing Services](https://finance.vanderbilt.edu/purchasingandpaymentservices/purchasingservices/).
 ### Information to Include When Reassigning to a Procurement Requester {#reassign}
 When you are reassigning your requisition to a Procurement Requester, please include the following information: